p3palazzo/comparative-histories/paper.md

 # Introduction #

-In this paper, I contrast two very different ways of looking at the architecture of the past: "comparative histories" and "critical history".
+In this paper, I contrast two ways of looking at the architecture of the past: "comparative histories" and "critical history".
 Many textbooks from the 19^th^ and 20^th^ centuries adopted a *comparative method*, made famous by Banister Fletcher's eponymous book [@fletcher:1905history].
 More recently, however, critique has become so central to our understanding of the "duty" of history [@tafuri:1968teorie] that we would hardly admit comparative studies as a form *history* at all.
-Still, I argue the comparative form has a stronger claim to being *architecture*.
+This notwithstanding, I argue the comparative form has a stronger claim to being *architecture*.
 This brings up a long-standing paradox regarding the place of architectural history in professional education and practice.
 I discuss how this paradox plays out in a few